Today the word “sustainability” is widely used to describe processes, resources, and activities.

 Conscious Creations

-For this reason, it’s essential to start creating not only to sell or excite your audience but also to remember the impact each type of product can have in the course of its life.
+For this reason, it’s essential to start creating not only to sell or excite your audience but also to remember the impact each type of product can have.

 Durability

-This is, of course, an opportunity for brands to sell more, and some of them are consciously using this “buy-back tactic” to attract users to their products and publications.
+This is an opportunity for brands to sell more, and some of them consciously use this “buy-back tactic” to attract users to their products and publications.

 Resources

-Let’s never forget that our role as designers is to give people the best experience and products in general, not just the short amount of time they spend.
+Let’s never forget that our role as designers is to give people the best experience and products, not just the short time they spend.

 Environment-Friendly Solutions

-It isn’t easy to talk about sustainability, much less the environment, because one of the key factors in sustainability is the health of our planet and the security of future generations who live it.
+It isn’t easy to talk about sustainability, much less the environment, because one of the key sustainability factors is the health of our planet and the security of future generations who live it.

 All over the world, we see more and more creative solutions, such as product development, that breathe new life into other products or materials that are already in use.